-STHE 370.
+THEA U370.
 Voice for the Actor (3) Group study of the voice in performance, using applied breath and resonance techniques aimed at enhancing vocal power for the actor or public speaker.
 Exercises and text work will be applied to voice techniques, creating a connection between the word image and vocal expression for the actor and public speaker.
-Prerequisite SSPH 201; STHE 170 or consent of instructor.
+Prerequisite SPCH U201; THEA U170 or consent of instructor.

-STHE 373.
+THEA U373.
 Fundamentals of Play Directing (3) Text analysis and interpretation.
 The emphasis is on discovering the intention of the playwright and on blocking, including picturization and composition, culminating in each student's production of a one-act play for public presentation.
-Prerequisite: STHE 170

-STHE 374.
-Intermediate Acting (3) Advanced scene and monologue performance including script analysis and character building.
+Prerequisite: THEA U170 and character building.
 Plays of Classical Realists will be performed.
-Prerequisite: STHE 170.
+Prerequisite: THEA U170.

+THEA U374.
+Intermediate Acting (3) Advanced scene and monologue performance including script analysis